|

 Important observations

-and conclusions from this study are as follows:
+and conclusions from this study are as follows: 1.
+When world oil

-fundamental problem in predicting oil peaking is the poor quality
+peaking will occur is not known with certainty.
+Afundamental problem in predicting oil peaking is the poor quality

 of and